 The mando ceremony happens on October 12th (from 19:00 to 23:00).
 While usually starting from the station, in 2022 the procession will be shortened, starting from the main gate and finishing at the main hall.

-It can be very crowded – so turn up early for a good view, or alternatively, this year it will also be streamed online.To prevent the spread of COVID-19, many events have been canceled.
+It can be very crowded – so turn up early for a good view, or alternatively, this year it will also be streamed online.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.